KasraFor/BINF6210-Assignment-3/README.md

 I chose Assignment 2 to be revised for Assignment 3

-Omar Amin edited Assignment 2 - it has been forked
+Omar Amin edited Assignment 2 - it has been forked under https://github.com/OAmin97/Kasra-code